slifer2015/orm/README.md

 ### Entity redis search

-It's very easy to use index and search entities.
+It's very easy to search ofr entities.
 Simply use special orm entity tag close to fields that should be used in search:

 ```go